Cybersecurity Financial Services Summit: Toronto

 Key Discussion Points:

-• How Canadian FIs are aligning IR planning with OSFI guidelines and BCP requirements
+• How Canadian financial institution’s are aligning incident response planning with OSFI guidelines and business continuity plan requirements;

 Ruth Promislow